Ghostwriter (2019 TV series): Season 3 (2022)

+With the help of Mami Wata, the kids find the hiding spot of the Eloquent Peasant.
+Sydney tries to convince Griffin to come clean.
+With the Eloquent Peasant in hand, the kids need to figure out how to return it and get the culprits caught.

 Production

 Development

 Apple picked up the revival of the 1992 series Ghostwriter in 2019.
 The series was written and directed by Luke Matheny, and is executive produced by J.J.
 Johnson, Andrew Orenstein, and Christin Simms.

 Filming

 Principal photography and videography of the series commenced in December 2018, and concluded during Summer 2019.
 Filming took place in Hamilton, Ontario.

 Bonus videos

 A series of bonus videos called Ghostwriter: Beyond the Page premiered on April 1, 2021.

 Reception

 Critical reception

 On Rotten Tomatoes, season one of Ghostwriter has a 100% approval rating, with an average score of 9.5/10 based on 6 reviews.